 Florida almost never wins in Athens, and now the Bulldogs seem to have a coach in Tom Crean who can take the program as high as it can go.
 The Gators are plenty talented enough to pull this out, but their history in Stegeman Coliseum doesn’t make it very wise to project them to actually do so.

 Georgia 69, Florida 67 (Florida: 9-8, 2-3 SEC)

 Texas A&M, 1/22

 After three straight losses, the Gators will finally put it all together for forty minutes.
 Nembhard, Allen and Hudson will look the way fans have hoped they would all along, and Kevarrius Hayes will play angry down low.
-The Aggies will push the Gators, but Florida will walk out with the win.
+The Aggies will push the Gators for awhile, but Florida will walk out with the win.

 Florida 79, Texas A&M 72 (Florida: 10-8, 3-3 SEC)

 Florida will step out of conference and out of its region for a critical resume boosting opportunity in Fort Worth.
 And for awhile, the Gators will look like they’re going to take advantage of it.
 But Florida will go cold late and the Horned Frogs will steal this one in the final minutes.